Skip to Content

 Vendors and crowds at Marché aux Poissons

 Stretching out through the Marché aux Poissons (the old fish market) were row upon row of vendors.
 Some huts pedaled tartiflette, a cheesy potato concoction, while others sold Belgian beer and local liquor.
-There were winter slippers, Christmas village houses, scarfs, hats, and anything practical or impractical you could ever want for the holiday season.
+There were winter slippers, Christmas village houses, scarves, hats, and anything practical–or impractical–you could ever want for the holiday season.

 In the middle of it all, a cheerful carousel welcomed some of the smallest visitors.
 At the end of the rows, a giant, illuminated Ferris wheel and other fairground attractions kept everyone entertained.